 - 1. Any clothing with holes, tears, or threadbare spots will not be permitted regardless of gender. - 2.
-Athletic wear of any kind, including but not limited to: sweats, swimwear, jogging suits, athletic uniforms, jerseys, or any kind of pants with contrasting stripes normally associated with athletic wear. - 3.
+Athletic wear including but not limited to: sweats, swimwear, jogging suits, athletic uniforms, jerseys, or any kind of pants with contrasting stripes normally associated with athletic wear. - 3.
 Shorts and pants must be conservative with respect to the rise in relation to the length of the garment and may not be excessively baggy, loose fitting, or worn with the waistline below the top of the hips. - 4.
-Overalls or coveralls are prohibited.
-Sleeveless shirts worn over undergarments are prohibited. - 5.
-Sweaters, jackets, coats, or other outerwear when worn over a shirt that does not meet the dress code; regardless of whether or not the outerwear has a fold-over collar - 6.
-Bandanas, scarves above the neck, and headbands - 7.
+Overalls or coveralls are prohibited. - 5.
+Sleeveless shirts worn over undergarments are prohibited. - 6.
+Sweaters, jackets, coats, or other outerwear when worn over a shirt that does not meet the dress code; regardless of whether or not the outerwear has a fold-over collar - 7.
 Any clothing or headwear judged by tournament officials or referees to be: - a. in poor taste, offensive, dirty, excessively torn, or worn in a manner other than intended - b. disrespectful or mocking in any way (e.g., sleep wear, clothing worn as a joke, etc.) - c. unnecessarily revealing (e.g., bare midriff, low cut necklines, etc.)